Greek Warfare

-Focus of the workshop: Greek hoplites of the classical period - their weapons and armour, and how these were used in battle; battle formations - the phalanx; hoplite values; the Battle of Marathon - background, and sequence of events - how it was won
+Focus of the workshop: Greek hoplites, their weapons, armour, and tactics; battle formations - the phalanx; the Battle of Marathon - background & sequence of events.

-National Curriculum Topics covered: Pheidippides and the Battle of Marathon; city states
+National Curriculum Topics covered: the Battle of Marathon; city states

 'Very informative and practical' - Y5 teacher, St. Hilda's Primary

-'Fantastic - the children thoroughly enjoyed themselves' - Y5 teacher, Mossley CE, Congleton More teacher comments
+'Fantastic - the children thoroughly enjoyed themselves' - Y5 teacher, Mossley CE, Congleton More comments from teachers and children

 Morning Session